mre/srcco.de/posts/why-kubernetes.rst

 .. [#] I simplify here, probably you want to run some apps/microservices and containers are just a means to an end.
 I also try to avoid the serverless vs. container-as-a-service discussion in this post.
 .. [#] This is based on my biased sample from "devops" conferences.
 I know that there are large Mesos deployments out there.
 .. [#] Rate limiting for the AWS API can be a major PITA as it can lead to locking yourself out of your AWS account ("DoSing yourself") and sometimes requires additional effort, e.g. by syncing state elsewhere when a high number of (read-only) API calls are required.
+.. [#] There is `upmc-enterprises/elasticsearch-operator <https://github.com/upmc-enterprises/elasticsearch-operator>`_ and Zalando `plans to release a custom Elasticsearch operator <https://twitter.com/otrosien/status/1110587374805966849>`_ with autoscaling support.

 .. _kube-ops-view: https://github.com/hjacobs/kube-ops-view